sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/site-admin-quickstart.md

 > **NOTE: Some features for production deployments [require a Sourcegraph license](https://about.sourcegraph.com/pricing/)**.

 ### Self-hosted vs. Managed instances
-Regardless of the deployment option you choose, Sourcegraph can be deployed either on-prem (whether locally or with the cloud provider of your choice) using the deployment options listed above.
+Regardless of the deployment option you choose, Sourcegraph can be self-hosted locally or with the cloud provider of your choice.
 We also offer [managed instances](https://docs.sourcegraph.com/admin/install/managed) (we handle deployment, updates, and management of the instance for you).
 Please [contact us](https://about.sourcegraph.com/contact/sales) if you are interested in learning more about managed instances.

 ## Updating your instance